Jakage/career-portfolio/README.md

 Programming languages: My main programming language in university is C/C++, but I've worked a lot with C#, Java and Python.

 Tools: I learned programming and debugging on multiple platforms including Windows and Linux, using IDEs such as Visual Studio, Eclipse and MCUXpresso.
 I'm used to work with different ARM Cortex-M microprocessors such as NXP LPC1549 and Cypress, and I've made a few simple projects with Arduino UNO.
 I've worked with various kind of sensors from simple thermistors to more complex LoRa radio modules.
+I'm also familiar with graphic designing programs like Adobe Illustrator CS6 and Adobe Photoshop CS6.

 Teamwork and Leadership: I participated in many group projects throughout my time at university, both as a leader and team member.
 I get along well with all kinds of people.
 I've not met yet a person whom I would have had problems working with.